Cisco Email Security

 Click Add User Role.

-Name your role and configure the required Access Privileges.
-Click Submit to save your changes.
+Name the role and configure the required Access Privileges.
+Click Submit to save the changes.

 Creating a User